cubeapm/docs/docs/configuration/alerting/5_alerting_pagerduty.md

 ---
 sidebar_position: 5
-slug: /install/configure-cubeapm/connect-with-pagerduty-for-alerting
+slug: /configure/alerting/connect-with-pagerduty
 ---

-# Connect with PagerDuty for alerting
+# Connect with PagerDuty

 To enable sending alert notifications to PagerDuty, you need to create an app in your PagerDuty account.
 The following steps guide you through the process: